rragundez/app-skeleton/README.md

 # app-skeleton

 Flask Python application example/skeleton/template, which can be run in production using Gunicorn.
+It includes the corresponding Dockerfile example to easily containerize your application (check the **Docker** section).

 I am NOT a software developer nor do I want to be one.
 I think this skeleton can help transition from a machine learning model into a machine learning application, where end users (not data scientist or analysts) can actually make effective use of your model advice.